kmeze/psite-optimizer/README.md

 ## Installation

 Plugin is in development phase so there is no installation package yet.
-Tu install plugin copy or clone this repository to wp-content/plugins folder of your WordPress installation.
+To install plugin copy or clone this repository to wp-content/plugins folder of your WordPress installation.

 ## Configuration